OctopusDeploy/OctoProduct/chapter3/index.md

 ### Rolling updates

 The rolling update strategy involves incrementally updating instances of the current deployment with the new deployment.
-This strategy ensures there is always at least one instance of the current or new deployment available during the deployment.
-This means that any shared database must maintain backward and forward compatibility.
+This strategy ensures there is always at least one instance of the current or new deployment available during the rollout.
+This requires that any shared database must maintain backward and forward compatibility.

 ### Canary deployments